 -Customer-facing government services (telework remains strongly encouraged)

--All other business activities not yet listed except for nightclubs and events with greater than 50 people
+-All other business activities not yet listed except for those specified for Phase 4

 -Large sporting events